Beaches and state parks near Orlando

 The beach is spacious with plenty of room to do whatever, whether you feel like taking in a game of beach volleyball, catching up on a good book, or sunbathing.
 Also, it’s one of the best for swimming too due to the clear clean water.
 Siesta being one of the most gorgeous of the Gulf coast beaches alone makes this daytrip worth the trek.

-• Myakka River State Park – The best park on Florida’s Gulf side, is also one of the oldest and largest.
+• Myakka River State Park: The best park on Florida’s Gulf side, is also one of the oldest and largest.
 Amazing airboat rides with guaranteed alligator sightings (winter is prime season).
-Beautiful shady nature trails, awesome birdwatching, and a unique canopy treetop walk.
+Beautiful shady nature trails, awesome birdwatching, and a unique canopy treetop walk are the main features here.

 St. Petersburg/Clearwater